stencila/stencila/agents/builtin/insert-list.md

 - Ferrari Dino
 </response>

 Note: model response(s) above are include in <response> tags, but DO NOT include these in your actual response.
+Also DO NOT include any comments either above or below the list (unless absolutely necessary).
 ---

 {{ document_formatted }}